wavemaker/docs/learn/teams/manage-projects.md

 ## Import Project from Code Repository

 You can import a project available on Version Control Systems (VCS) like GitHub, GitLab, Bitbucket and Azure.
-It also imports commit history and specified branches of the project.
+Commit history of the specified branch carries over when imported.

 ![Import Project](/learn/assets/wm_restructureMP_2_f.png)